MevenBertrand/MevenBertrand.github.io/content/pages/about-en.md

 I am also quite fond of everything revolving around bidirectional typing.
 One of the things I try and work towards is bridging the gap between complex, real-life implementations of proof assistants and their theoretic specifications, in particular in the framework of the [MetaCoq](https://metacoq.github.io/) project.

+## News

+- 2024/10 – I will be lecturing two courses this year, [Denotational Semantics](https://www.cl.cam.ac.uk/teaching/2425/DenotSem/) and [Proof Assistants](https://www.cl.cam.ac.uk/teaching/2425/L81/).
+- 2024/09 – A [new version](https://inria.hal.science/hal-04077552) of our MetaCoq paper is out.

 ## Contact